Michaelangel007/nanofont3x4/README.md

 # Uber 4x4 Texture Atlas All Permutations

 In case you are interested, there are a total of 65,536 4x4 monochrome glyphs.
-Here is a texture atlas that shows all of them, with our glyphs highlighted where they are in the table.
+Here is a texture atlas that shows all of them, with our glyphs highlighted (red) where they are in the table.

 <img src="https://raw.githubusercontent.com/Michaelangel007/nanofont3x4/master/1289x1290_8bit_textureatlas.bmp">